18F/18f.gsa.gov/_posts/2015-10-30-useiti-what-we-learned-where-were-headed.md

 ---
-title: "EITI: What we learned and where we’re headed"
+title: "USEITI: What we learned and where we’re headed"
 date: 2015-10-30
 authors:
 - boone